menu

 Telecommuters are a relatively large percentage of the workforce: 13.85% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-One of the nice things about Ocean Park is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Ocean Park is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 Ocean Park is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of Ocean Park citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-20.23% of adults 25 and older in Ocean Park have a college degree.
+In terms of college education, Ocean Park is nearly on par with the US average for all cities of 21.84%: 20.23% of adults 25 and older in Ocean Park have a bachelor's degree or advanced degree.

 The per capita income in Ocean Park in 2018 was $37,221, which is middle income relative to Washington, and upper middle income relative to the rest of the US.
 This equates to an annual income of $148,884 for a family of four.
 However, Ocean Park contains both very wealthy and poor people as well.